CrazyStoneJy/RealmReactNativeDemo/README.md

 ##First Step
  npm install -g rnpm  安装rnpm
 ##Scond Step
-Create a new React Native project: react-native init <project-name>
+...Create a new React Native project: react-native init <project-name>

-Change directories into the new project (cd <project-name>) and add the realm dependency: npm install --save realm
+...Change directories into the new project (cd <project-name>) and add the realm dependency: npm install --save realm

-Next use rnpm to link your project to the realm native module. rnpm link realm
+...Next use rnpm to link your project to the realm native module. rnpm link realm